Miami International Airport to Launch Florida’s First Ocean-to-Air Perishables Trans-Shipment Program

 “We deeply appreciate the USDA and CBP for recognizing the value of this pilot program to both the local and national economy,” said Miami-Dade Aviation Director Emilio T. González.
 “Cargo shippers now have an additional, expedited channel for transporting perishables through the U.S., which incentivizes them to do more business at MIA and PortMiami – two of our state’s strongest economic engines.
 The pilot program also continues our efforts to grow cargo at MIA through outside-the-box initiatives.”

 The ocean-to-air pilot program will save both time and money for cargo shippers, who will receive expedited air transport for perishable products and will not be required to pay CBP duties.
 It will also allow European and Asian households to receive produce from Latin America at the peak of freshness, extending in some cases the seasonality for certain available items.
-The new freight shipments from local seaports will also strengthen MIA’s cargo business, adding to the 1.92 million tons of international air freight handled annually at MIA – the most for any U.S. airport and the 10th most in the world.
+The new freight shipments from local seaports will also strengthen MIA’s cargo business, adding to the 1.92 million tons of international air freight handled annually at MIA – the most for any U.S. airport and the 10

 “We at Crowley and Customized Brokers continuously look for ways to help speed our customers’ products to market while helping them to grow their distribution footprint,” said Kimberly Wakeman, vice president Customized Brokers.
 “This pilot program follows wins that we’ve had in securing additional entry points in South Florida, South Carolina and Savannah for certain perishables entering the U.S. from Central and South America.
 This further expands the distribution of fresh produce into supermarkets across the globe.”